openshift/hypershift/docs/content/how-to/aws/index.md

 > - Orange: OCP objects directly related with AWS.
 > - Cyan: Provider agnostic OCP objects.

-At the same time, the Hypershift operator will create the Infra components in the defined provider and as a first step it will assign an InfraID to all the objects created in the AWS side.
+At the same time, the Hypershift operator will expect to exists the mentioned Infra components in the defined provider (You could use the Hypershift CLI in order to create them automatically).
+As a first step it will assign an InfraID to all the objects created in the AWS side.

 ```mermaid
 flowchart TB